 • College rankings & ratings and student reviews were sourced from U.S. News, Niche, Grad Reports, and Rate My Professors.

 • Additional information/data about each Graduate Nursing School which was required for our rankings was gathered from their official websites.

 At nursingprocess.org, we understand that our rankings can influence a student's decision in making a choice for the right school.
 We do not promote the schools that have made it to our list; neither do we disregard schools that haven't made it to our list.
 Although we have tried our best in bringing you a list of the best Graduate Nursing Schools that can simplify your search, there is no one perfect ranking tool or formula to devise a list of the best schools.
 Our rankings are fair and unbiased, and we are in no way associated with any educational institution and thus have nothing to gain out of the ranking order.
 To maintain transparency, we have clearly mentioned the factors considered for our rankings for everyone to see, the data for which was collected from reliable sources.

 Students: As a student, you are advised to take the rankings as a starting point in your search and make a final decision about your education only after extensive research.

 Graduate Nursing Schools: We understand that the higher education domain is a complex one, and the reputation of a school cannot be reduced to a ranking.
 We believe that the academic outcome of any program depends on a student's talent and hard work as much as it depends on the college, and rankings of any nature must not be construed as a barometer of a college or program's success.
-Also, unranked schools may have not made it to our list simply because we could source accurate data to derive a conclusive ranking score.
+Also, at times unranked schools may have not made it to our list simply because we could not source accurate data to derive a conclusive ranking score.